fjoachim/xcode-snippets/README.md

 Introduction
 ------------

-Various Xcode code snippets designed for maximum efficiency when programming in Objective-C.
+Various Objective-C code snippets designed for maximum efficiency when programming with Xcode.

 Installation
 ------------

-Clone the repository to ~/Library/Developer/Xcode/UserData/CodeSnippets and restart Xcode.
+Clone the repository to `~/Library/Developer/Xcode/UserData/CodeSnippets` and restart Xcode.